binaryfields/zinc64/README.md

         let mut c64 = C64::new(config.clone(), chip_factory).unwrap();
         c64.reset(true);

-The four core traits used to model system operation are Chip, Cpu, Mmu and Addressable.
+Four core traits used to model system operation are Chip, Cpu, Mmu and Addressable.
 A Chip trait represents a system component that is driven by clock signal.

         pub trait Chip {